Sunday, May 10, 2026

 The common themes are:

 Not abstract.
 Not “out there.”
 Not just a school subject with diagrams and a worksheet.
-He brought living things into lounge rooms, including ours, and somehow did it without making them smaller.
+He brought living things into lounge rooms, including ours, and enthralled and awed people across the world, reconnecting people with what they didn't realise they were separated from.

 Nature’s centenary editorial says he raised awareness of the natural world and the interconnections humans depend on, and points to that famous gorilla scene as an example of him quietly dismantling fear and misconception through presence, patience, and story.

-He did not just show animals; he changed the emotional temperature around them.
+He doesn't just show animals; he changes the emotional temperature around them.

 There is something almost radical about his seriousness.